 Telemedicine and telehealth have extended the reach of top-notch medical expertise to rural areas, people who are homebound, and people who often travel.

-There’s never been a better time to see a doctor remotely, and fortunately, we’ve ranked the ten best telemedicine companies of 2021.
+The bottom line is there’s never been a better time to see a doctor remotely.
+Below, we ranked the 10 best telemedicine companies of 2023.

 PlushCare is a telemedicine service that makes it quick and easy to see a doctor, get a diagnosis, and fill a prescription.

 It’s excellent for everything from allergy tests to infections to STD testing to pre-exposure prophylaxis prescriptions for people at risk for contracting HIV.

 Plushcare works with with many major insurance providers and is a great choice for rapid and convenient medical care over the phone.